Dividend Value Builder Newsletter

 Pfizer Dividend

-The Pfizer dividend has been paid since 1980 and has increased the dividend for 14 consecutive years; qualifying the company as a Dividend Contender.
+The Pfizer dividend has been paid every year since 1901 and has increased for 14 consecutive years; qualifying the company as a Dividend Contender.
 PFE used to be a Dividend Aristocrat until it cut its dividend during the great recession.

 Pfizer’s strategic assets (i.e. patents), economies of scale, and an impressive distribution network provide a wide moat.
 The company has a large diversified portfolio of drugs and a sustaining pipeline of new drugs.